 Recognizing, preventing, and handling dog aggression

-But that doesn’t mean that we, as dog lovers and owners, are entirely helpless when it comes to handling our dogs.
-There’s a lot that we can do to prevent aggression from rearing its ugly head in the first place – and even if prevention hasn’t been possible (for whatever reason), there are still steps that we can take to recognize and deal with it efficiently.
+There are things that you can do to prevent it and to stop it if it has already developed.
+The best way, of course, is to prevent aggression from rearing its ugly head in the first place – and even if prevention hasn’t been possible (for whatever reason), there are still steps that we can take to recognize and deal with it efficiently.

 There are several different types of canine aggression.
-The two most common ones are:
+The three most commonly seen in Chihuahuas are:

 - Aggression towards strangers

 - Aggression towards family members

 - Aggression towards what they perceive as their “property”

 What to look for.
 It’s pretty easy to tell when a dog’s scared around strange people.
 He may hide behind your legs or the sofa.
 He will try to make his body small.
 His tail will be tightly tucked and his ears flat.
 He may be jumpy and on the alert.

 Why does it happen?